Where can I find out about studying in Finland?

 Our article “How about getting a job in Finland?” will start you off with basic information and links.

-The TE Employment Service website, managed by the Ministry of Economic Affairs and Employment, is useful, with a booklet (available for download) entitled Working in Finland.
+The TE Employment Service website, managed by the Ministry of Economic Affairs and Employment, is useful, with a booklet (available for download) entitled Work in Finland.
 So is Expat Finland with its sections on moving to Finland, living in Finland and employment in Finland.

 Public Services in Finland provides a wealth of information about everyday life in Finland.